 2. The power-generating module shall fulfil the following requirements relating to voltage stability: (a) with regard to voltage ranges of 110 kV and above:

-(i) unless otherwise provided in this Regulation, a power-generating module shall be capable of staying connected to the network and operating within the ranges of the network voltage at the connection point, expressed by the voltage at the connection point related to the reference 1 pu voltage, and for the time periods specified in Tables XX.1 and XX.2 or, for rated voltages not included in the tables and above voltage level 110 kV as specified by the relevant system operator in coordination with the relevant TSO;
+(i) unless otherwise provided in this Regulation, a power-generating module shall be capable of staying connected to the network and operating within the ranges of the network voltage at the connection point, expressed by the voltage at the connection point related to the reference 1 pu voltage, and for the time periods specified in Tables XX.1 and XX.2 or, for rated voltages not included in the tables and above voltage level 110 kV as specified by the relevant system operator in coordination with the relevant TSO, but in any case not exceeding the upper limits defined in the Table XX.1 and XX.2;

+(ia) the values specified in the table are not to be considered at PGU terminals; step-up transformer equipped with OLTC is installed in plants connected to the HV system.

-(ii) the relevant TSO may specify shorter periods of time during which power-generating modules shall be capable of remaining connected to the network in the event of simultaneous overvoltage and underfrequency or simultaneous undervoltage and overfrequency;
+(ii) the relevant TSO may specify shorter periods of time during which power-generating modules shall be capable of remaining connected to the network in the event of simultaneous overvoltage and underfrequency or simultaneous undervoltage and overfrequency taking into consideration typical expected V-F characteristic of the power generating unit technologies;

-(iii) notwithstanding the provisions of paragraph (i), the relevant TSO in Spain may require power-generating modules to be capable of remaining connected to the network in the voltage range between 1,05 pu and 1,0875 pu for an unlimited period;
+(iii) notwithstanding the provisions of paragraph (i), the relevant TSO in Spain may require power-generating modules to be capable of remaining connected to the network in the voltage range between 1,05 pu and 1,0875 pu for an unlimited period for voltage level above 300kV;

 (iv) for the 400 kV grid voltage level (or alternatively commonly referred to as 380 kV level), the reference 1 pu value is 400 kV; for other grid voltage levels, the reference 1 pu voltage may differ for each system operator in the same synchronous area;